kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image099.png)

-### **3.2.11** Mapping Orchestrations("ScheduleImportProcessHCM")
+### **3.3.5** ("ScheduleImportProcessHCM")

-**3.2.11.1** Next, we will edit the fifth mapping: the one to "ScheduleImportProcessHCM".
+**3.3.5.1** Next, we will edit the fifth mapping: the one to "ScheduleImportProcessHCM".
 This step prepares XML payload for invoking HCM SOAP Data Loader.
 The required Content ID value should be taken from the dDocName field from the UCM XML payload.

 ![](images/300/RC_image101.png)

-**3.2.11.2** Drag "fileName" (Source) to "ContentId" (Target), changing the mapping, as shown below:
+**3.3.5.2** Drag "fileName" (Source) to "ContentId" (Target), changing the mapping, as shown below:

 ![](images/300/RC_image102.png)

-**3.2.11.3** Expand "Mapping Components" and type "upper" in the search box.
+**3.3.5.3** Expand "Mapping Components" and type "upper" in the search box.
 Then, click the search icon.
 Drag the element "upper-case" as follows.
 Click "Save" and "Close".

 ![](images/300/RC_image103.png)

-**3.2.11.4** Click "Validate" and then "Close".
+**3.3.5.4** Click "Validate" and then "Close".

 ![](images/300/RC_image104.png)

-### **3.2.12** Mapping Orchestrations("AddTalentProfileData")
+### **3.3.6** ("AddTalentProfileData")

-**3.2.12.1:** Now, we will edit the sixth and final mapping: the one to "AddTalentProfileData".
+**3.3.5.1:** Now, we will edit the sixth and final mapping: the one to "AddTalentProfileData".
 Finally, map the process ID returned from HCM to response XML payload.

 ![](images/300/RC_image111.png)

-**3.2.12.1:** Drag "result" from Source to Target as shown below.
+**3.3.5.2:** Drag "result" from Source to Target as shown below.
 Then, click "Validate" and "Close".

 ![](images/300/FinalMap.PNG)